aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/060_addons/035-bootstrap.md

 weight: 35
 ---

-You want to configure ArgoCD such that when a new addon, namespace, or workload is enabled through label, ArgoCD should detect this and automatically generate the corresponding Application resource.
+You want to configure Argo CD such that when a new addon, namespace, or workload is enabled through label, Argo CD should detect this and automatically generate the corresponding Application resource.

-To automatically generate ArgoCD applications, you will implement the "App of Apps" pattern.
+To automatically generate Argo CD applications, you will implement the "App of Apps" pattern.

 ### App of Apps pattern

-Normally an ArgoCD Application points to a git repo which contains mainifests.
+Normally an Argo CD Application points to a git repo which contains mainifests.
 The loadbalancer controller you provisioned previously points to the git repo https://aws.github.io/eks-charts.

  ![applicationset](/static/images/lb-helmchart-folder.png)

-In the App of Apps pattern, a top-level ArgoCD Application resource points to a Git repository folder that contains ApplicationSet files.
+In the App of Apps pattern, a top-level Argo CD Application resource points to a Git repository folder that contains ApplicationSet files.
 The ApplicationSet files define how to generate the child Applications.

 ![applicationset](/static/images/app-of-apps.png)

-In this chapter, you will create a appofapps ArgoCD application that points to the `platform/appofapps` folder in your GitHub repository.
-As you commit applicationset files in this chapter and upcoming chapters in the repository, ArgoCD will automatically detect the changes and generate corresponding Applications.
+In this chapter, you will create a appofapps Argo CD application that points to the `platform/appofapps` folder in your GitHub repository.
+As you commit applicationset files in this chapter and upcoming chapters in the repository, Argo CD will automatically detect the changes and generate corresponding Applications.

 ![applicationset](/static/images/bootstrap-appofapps.png)